 Dragon Name Generator - Names for the Great Wyrms of Fantasy and Myth

-Generate dragon names drawn from the full scope of world dragon mythology — European wyrms, Chinese lóng, Japanese ryū, Norse serpents, Mesoamerican feathered serpents — for epic fantasy, tabletop RPGs, and any story with a creature at the center that is older than civilization.
+Generate dragon names drawn from world mythology - European wyrms, Chinese lóng, Japanese *ryū*, Norse serpents, Mesoamerican feathered serpents - for epic fantasy, tabletop RPGs, and stories where the creature at the center is older than civilization itself.

 Dragons Across World Mythology

-The dragon is one of the few mythological creatures that appears — independently conceived — across virtually every major human civilization.
-European dragons descend from Greek serpent-monsters (the Python, the Hydra, the Lernaean Serpent) filtered through Norse Fafnir and medieval Christian symbolism where the serpent-dragon became the embodiment of Satan.
-Chinese lóng (龙) are entirely different: divine serpentine beings associated with water, wisdom, and imperial power, beneficent rather than threatening, who bring rain and fertile flood-plains.
-Japanese ryū draw from the Chinese tradition but develop local inflections: Yamata no Orochi, the eight-headed serpent killed by the storm god Susanoo, is among the most famous.
-Mesoamerican traditions offer Quetzalcoatl — the feathered serpent whose name means "precious serpent" or "quetzal-feathered serpent" — a deity of wind, learning, and the eastern horizon.
+The dragon is one of the few mythological creatures that appears across virtually every major human civilization, independently conceived in each.
+European dragons descend from Greek serpent-monsters - the Python, the Hydra, the Lernaean Serpent - filtered through Norse Fafnir and medieval Christian symbolism, where the serpent became the embodiment of Satan.
+Chinese *lóng* (龙) are something else entirely: divine serpentine beings associated with water, wisdom, and imperial power, beneficent rather than threatening, who bring rain and fertile floodplains.
+Japanese *ryū* draw from the Chinese tradition but develop local inflections.
+Yamata no Orochi, the eight-headed serpent killed by the storm god Susanoo, is among the most famous.
+Mesoamerican traditions offer Quetzalcoatl, the feathered serpent whose name means "precious serpent" or "quetzal-feathered serpent," a deity of wind, learning, and the eastern horizon.
 Persian mythology has Zahhak, the tyrannical king with serpents growing from his shoulders who fed on human brains.
-For fiction writers, understanding that "dragon" means different things in different traditions prevents the trap of using the word as if it had a single stable meaning.
-A Chinese-tradition dragon character requires entirely different cultural context than a European-tradition dragon character, even if they both have serpentine bodies and supernatural power.
+For fiction writers, the practical consequence is this: "dragon" does not have a single stable meaning, and using it as if it did is where the trouble starts.
+A character drawn from the Chinese tradition requires entirely different cultural context than one drawn from the European tradition, even when both have serpentine bodies and supernatural power.
+The word is a category, not a creature.

 Dragon Naming: West, East, and In Between

 European dragon names tend toward Germanic, Norse, and Latin roots: Fafnir (Norse, meaning "embracer"), Smaug (from Tolkien, derived from the Germanic verb "to sneak"), Drogon, Rhaegal, Viserion (from George R.R.
-Martin's *A Song of Ice and Fire*, which use modified Valyrian).
-The phonological profile: hard consonants, strong single syllables or two-syllable names, names that feel massive and irresistible in the mouth.
+Martin's *A Song of Ice and Fire*, which uses modified Valyrian).
+The phonological profile is hard consonants, strong single syllables or two-syllable names - names that feel massive and irresistible in the mouth.
 Chinese dragon names draw from classical Chinese literature and mythology: Lóng Wáng (Dragon King), Ao Guang, Ao Bing (Son of the Dragon King, from *Journey to the West*), Qinglong (Azure Dragon of the East).
-Japanese ryū names: Ryūjin (Dragon God), Tatsu, the specific dragons of individual texts like Yamata no Orochi.
-These names have very different phonology from their European counterparts — more tonal, with different consonant clusters and a tendency toward compound meanings.
-For invented dragon names in epic fantasy, the most effective approach is to decide on the tradition and then develop phonological consistency: Tolkien's dragons (Glaurung, Ancalagon, Smaug, Scatha, Chrysophylax) all feel like they belong to the same naming tradition.
+Japanese ryū names include Ryūjin (Dragon God), Tatsu, the specific dragons of individual texts like Yamata no Orochi.
+These names have very different phonology from their European counterparts: more tonal, with different consonant clusters and a tendency toward compound meanings.
+For invented dragon names in epic fantasy, the most effective approach is to pick a tradition and develop phonological consistency within it.
+Tolkien's dragons - Glaurung, Ancalagon, Smaug, Scatha, Chrysophylax - all feel like they belong to the same naming system.
 Martin's dragons carry their Valyrian heritage.
 Your dragons should have an internally consistent tradition even if it's entirely invented.

 Dragon Characters in Epic Fantasy

-The most memorable dragon characters in fantasy fiction are not simply big monsters but beings of enormous age, complex intelligence, and devastating power who have developed perspectives on the world that no shorter-lived creature could have.
-Tolkien's Glaurung is the father of dragons — ancient, cunning, and psychologically sophisticated enough to curse the heroes he encounters.
+The most memorable dragons in fantasy are not simply large monsters.
+They are beings of enormous age, complex intelligence, and devastating power who have developed perspectives on the world that no shorter-lived creature could hold.
+Tolkien's Glaurung is the father of dragons - ancient, cunning, and psychologically sophisticated enough to curse the heroes he encounters.
 Smaug is arguably more interesting as a conversationalist than as a fire-breather.
-Ursula K. Le Guin's dragons in the *Earthsea* series are perhaps the most fully realized in fantasy literature: they are the wild magic of the world itself, amoral rather than evil, beyond human ethical categories, speaking the Language of the Making that is also the language of dragons.
-Her treatment rejects the good-dragon / evil-dragon binary in favor of something stranger and more interesting.
-For Robinson Crusoe's island, or for any setting that requires dragons to be more than combat encounters, the most important design decision is: what does the dragon *want*?
-Dragons in the best fantasy want things that create tension: Smaug wants his hoard and his solitude; Le Guin's Orm Embar wants what all dragons want — freedom from everything, including themselves.
+Ursula K. Le Guin's dragons in the *Earthsea* series are perhaps the most fully realized in the genre: they are the wild magic of the world itself, amoral rather than evil, beyond human ethical categories, speaking the Language of the Making that is also the language of dragons.
+Her treatment rejects the good-dragon / evil-dragon binary in favor of something stranger and harder to categorize.
+For any setting that requires dragons to be more than combat encounters, the most important design decision is: what does the dragon *want*?
+Dragons in the best fantasy want things that create tension.
+Smaug wants his hoard and his solitude.
+Le Guin's Orm Embar wants what all dragons want - freedom from everything, including themselves.
 The want shapes the name.

 Using the Generator for Your Dragon

-When generating dragon names, first establish tradition.
-Then establish scale.
-Then establish character.
-An ancient, wise dragon who has watched civilizations rise and fall needs a name with geological weight — something that sounds like it's been worn smooth by centuries of being spoken in fear or reverence.
-A young dragon, nascent in power and still forming their identity, might have a name they chose themselves rather than received — and it might be slightly awkward in exactly the way self-chosen names often are.
-Dragon genders in different traditions carry different conventions.
-European tradition often defaults to male for the great wyrms and female for the lake/sea serpents; Chinese tradition has dragon queens and dragon kings both.
-George R.R.
-Martin's Targaryen dragons are all named as male or female but are stated to be capable of changing sex.
-Decide your dragon's gender expression, because it affects which naming traditions feel appropriate.
-For tabletop RPGs, the color (chromatic vs. metallic in D&D) traditionally correlates with alignment and breathweapon type, which can serve as naming inspiration: red dragons might have names with fire-word roots; blue dragons might have names suggesting lightning or storm; gold dragons might have names with regal or celestial associations.
-Let the nature of the dragon speak through the name.
+When generating dragon names, start with tradition, then scale, then character.
+An ancient wyrm who has watched civilizations rise and fall needs a name with geological weight - something worn smooth by centuries of being spoken in fear or reverence.
+A young dragon still forming their identity might have a name they chose themselves rather than received, and it might be slightly awkward in exactly the way self-chosen names often are.
+Gender conventions vary by tradition.
+European lore tends toward male names for the great wyrms and female for lake and sea serpents; Chinese tradition has dragon queens and dragon kings both.
+Martin's Targaryen dragons are named as male or female but stated to be capable of changing sex.
+Your dragon's gender expression matters because it shapes which naming traditions feel right.
+For tabletop RPGs, the chromatic/metallic distinction in D&D correlates with alignment and breath weapon, which can guide the name itself: red dragons toward fire-word roots, blue dragons toward storm and lightning, gold dragons toward the celestial or regal.
+Let what the dragon *is* shape what the dragon is called.